 Browse our Frequently Asked Questions.
 If you would like any further information, or to request a tour itinerary, please contact us.

-Beautiful, hand-picked accommodation in boutique luxury and heritage properties (twin share, as per the itinerary)
+– Beautiful, hand-picked accommodation in boutique luxury and heritage properties (twin share or single room with supplement, depending on your travel preference)

 No, international flights aren’t included.
 Everyone has their own travel style — some prefer to use frequent flyer points, others are sticking to a budget, and some might want to fly Business Class.
 This way, you have the freedom to choose what works best for you.

-Yes, you’ll need to organise your own Indian visa before joining a Trunk trip.
-Make sure your passport is valid for at least 6 months — that’s a requirement for the visa.
+Yes.
+All travellers must organise their own Indian visa before joining a Trunk trip.
+Your passport must be valid for at least 6 months from your date of arrival in India.

-Yes, travel insurance is a must for all Trunk travellers.
-It’s there to protect you in case of illness, injury, lost baggage, or other unexpected hiccups.
-We’ll ask for a copy of your policy and proof of coverage when you make your final payment — just to be sure everything’s in place before we hit the road.
+We’ll ask for a copy of your policy and proof of coverage when you make your final payment, to ensure everything is in place before the tour begins.

 To secure your place on a Trunk tour, a non-refundable deposit of AU$950 or AU$1000 (depending on your trip) is required.
 Once we’ve received your deposit, you’ll get a booking confirmation along with our Terms and Conditions of Travel.